Red Orchestra (espionage): Western Intelligence

 On 23 December 1947, Manfred Roeder along with Walter Huppenkothen had become informants for the CIC, placing them out of reach of a prosecution brought by Adolf Grimme and Greta Kuckoff.
 In 1942, senior Gestapo officer Huppenkothen was in charge of department IVa for counter-espionage.
 On 31 December 1947, the CIC wrote a report in which Roeder had the code name "Othello" that summarised Roeders testimony.
 Roeder had testified that the "Red Orchestra continued to be alive and active" and that "despite certain interests and attempts to portray it as a resistance organisation, it was in fact a spy network controlled by the Soviets".
 In his first report, Roeder testified that the Red Orchestra was still active and controlled by the Soviets.
 Written in early 1947, the 37-page report written for the Americans, identified all members of the Red Orchestra and their functions.
-He, Roeder, could not avert the death sentences, because Hitler's "People's Pest Ordinance" left him no choice at the time.
+He, Roeder, could not avert the death sentences, because Hitler's "Peoples Pest Ordinance" left him no choice at the time.
 The "civil justice system" had carried out the sentences and carried out a "reconstruction" of the execution site.
 Hanging was more humane than the fall-by-case.
 Hitler alone was responsible for rejecting the requests for clemency.
 He had demanded a summary condemnation of all the imprisoned members against which the Reichskriegsgericht had successfully passed on a case-by-case examination.
 Huppenkothen also pointed to Gestapo's experience with communist espionage and added a list of Gestapo "experts."
 On 19 January 1948, Roeder released another report at 90 pages, with photographs of Red Orchestra members, under the name "Bolshevik High and Treasonous Organisation in the Reich and Western Europe" describing it as a spy network spread across Europe that the Soviet Union had built up since the 1930s to conquer the continent.
 The report used the type of language and mentality characteristic of Roeder and other Nazi judges.
 As Roeder pointed out that the trial records of the prosecutions had been burned, he felt capable of distorting the historical truth.
 As the CIC had told Roeder that his reports would only be accepted if he wasn't convicted, the reports became the method by which he defended himself and this led to him distorting many historical facts and defaming the victims of the Nazi dictatorship.